JanHerca/urantiapedia/output/wikijs/en/article/Truth_and_the_Spirit_of_Truth.md

 In rare moments of our dwelling upon supermaterial levels, it is possible for us to experience divine truth having its immediate origin in our Thought Adjuster.
 This “truth,” having become activated as spiritual truth, then becomes a permanent part of our growing soul.

-Provided at our personal request to aid us in the discernment of truth is the “Spirit of Truth,” in function, the combined spirits of the Father and our Creator Son. ([UB 194:2.16](/en/The_Urantia_Book/194#p2_16))
+Provided at our personal request to aid us in the discernment of truth is the “Spirit of Truth,” in function, the combined spirits of the Father and our Creator Son. (<a id="a64_167"></a>[UB 194:2.16](/en/The_Urantia_Book/194#p2_16))

-> “This divine endowment is not the letter or law of truth, neither is it to function as the form or expression of truth.” ([UB 180:5.1](/en/The_Urantia_Book/180#p5_1))
+> “This divine endowment is not the letter or law of truth, neither is it to function as the form or expression of truth.” (<a id="a66_124"></a>[UB 180:5.1](/en/The_Urantia_Book/180#p5_1))

 Whereas the Thought Adjuster is the gift of the Father to all men and women of Urantia, regardless of race or religion, and is constitutive with each person from the moment of their first moral decision in childhood, the Spirit of Truth is available “on request.”

 > “The new teacher is the conviction of truth, the consciousness and assurance of true meanings on real spirit levels.
-And this new teacher is the spirit of living and growing truth, expanding, unfolding, and adaptive truth”—provided to us for the specific purpose of truth identification. ([UB 180:5.1](/en/The_Urantia_Book/180#p5_1))
+And this new teacher is the spirit of living and growing truth, expanding, unfolding, and adaptive truth”—provided to us for the specific purpose of truth identification. (<a id="a70_291"></a>[UB 180:5.1](/en/The_Urantia_Book/180#p5_1))

 > “The true child of universe insight looks for the living Spirit of Truth in every wise saying.
-The God-knowing individual is constantly elevating wisdom to the living-truth levels of divine attainment;” ([UB 180:5.4](/en/The_Urantia_Book/180#p5_4))
+The God-knowing individual is constantly elevating wisdom to the living-truth levels of divine attainment;” (<a id="a72_206"></a>[UB 180:5.4](/en/The_Urantia_Book/180#p5_4))

 Wise sayings or other everyday experience, once recognized with the help of the Spirit of Truth as having truth value, may then, through the action of our Thought Adjuster, become constituent parts of our soul growth.

 > Living truth is special.
 It is “dynamic and can enjoy only an experiential existence in the human mind.”
-Elevated to the levels of divine attainment, “truth is a spiritual reality value experienced only by spirit-endowed beings who function upon supermaterial levels of universe consciousness and who, after the realization of truth, permit its spirit of activation to live within their souls.” ([UB 180:5.3](/en/The_Urantia_Book/180#p5_3))
+Elevated to the levels of divine attainment, “truth is a spiritual reality value experienced only by spirit-endowed beings who function upon supermaterial levels of universe consciousness and who, after the realization of truth, permit its spirit of activation to live within their souls.” (<a id="a76_398"></a>[UB 180:5.3](/en/The_Urantia_Book/180#p5_3))

 There are several levels of attainment in truth comprehension that we may reach during our Urantian experience.

 > “This new teacher is the Spirit of Truth who will live with each one of you, in your hearts, and so will all the children of light be made one and be drawn toward one another.
-And in this very manner will my Father and I be able to live **in the souls of each one of you** and also **in the hearts of all other men** who love us and make that love real in their experiences by loving one another, even as I am now loving you.” ([UB 180:4.5](/en/The_Urantia_Book/180#p4_5))
+And in this very manner will my Father and I be able to live **in the souls of each one of you** and also **in the hearts of all other men** who love us and make that love real in their experiences by loving one another, even as I am now loving you.” (<a id="a80_430"></a>[UB 180:4.5](/en/The_Urantia_Book/180#p4_5))

 To expand upon these levels of attainment, Jesus utilized the so-called Golden Rule.
-The Papers ([UB 74:7.5](/en/The_Urantia_Book/74#p7_5)) tell us it was taught in the Garden of Eden which may also explain it being known to such men as Plato, Aristotle, the Cyprian, Isocrates, Confucius in China, the first century BC Jewish scholars, Hillel and Philo, and also being cited in the Apocrypha ([Tobias 4.15](/en/Bible/Tobit/4#v15)).
+The Papers (<a id="a82_97"></a>[UB 74:7.5](/en/The_Urantia_Book/74#p7_5)) tell us it was taught in the Garden of Eden which may also explain it being known to such men as Plato, Aristotle, the Cyprian, Isocrates, Confucius in China, the first century BC Jewish scholars, Hillel and Philo, and also being cited in the Apocrypha ([Tobias 4.15](/en/Bible/Tobit/4#v15)).
 Confucius taught it as, “Do to others as you would want them to do to you” but more often it was expressed in a negative form.

 The Papers appear to distinguish four levels by which the Golden Rule progresses to its highest form.
 It’s low level is:

-> “The golden rule, when divested of the superhuman insight of the Spirit of Truth, becomes nothing more than a rule of high ethical conduct.” ([UB 180:5.5](/en/The_Urantia_Book/180#p5_5))
+> “The golden rule, when divested of the superhuman insight of the Spirit of Truth, becomes nothing more than a rule of high ethical conduct.” (<a id="a86_144"></a>[UB 180:5.5](/en/The_Urantia_Book/180#p5_5))

 It is raised to a higher level as the positive injunction of a great moral teacher who embodied it with “the highest concept of moral obligation as regards fraternal relationships” where it becomes “the wise center and circumference of all their philosophy.”